Hyperloop UPV: History

 A few months later, in September, 2016, after obtaining the support of many institutions and companies (ISTOBAL, Nagares S.A. a Spanish company focused on research, development, manufacturing and sales of electronic systems mainly for the automotive sector., Marca España.), the team grew until being more than 30 members, recruiting the most brilliant and motivated students of the Polytechnic University of Valencia.

 During the time passed until the next competition, this new and expanded team worked on the design and construction of the prototype that will compete in the USA next summer, in the Hyperloop Pod Competition 2.
 Furthermore, Hyperloop UPV started a collaboration with the Purdue University (Indiana, USA), and thanks to the help given by all the companies that decided to trust in the great potential of these students, they build the Atlantic II, a prototype resulting from the world's first transatlantic student collaboration in the history of the development of the Hyperloop.
 The team got to be amongst the best 10 teams of the world with one of the most complete prototypes.

 After the competition, the team expanded until being 35 members that will work hand in hand in order to make the concept of Hyperloop a reality.

 In October, 2017 the team got the necessary support in order to install the Hyper-Track, a vacuum tube similar to the one used in SpaceX.
 Being one of the first in Europe, the Hyper-Track allows to carry out all the necessary tests to develop the technologies used in the new design of the prototype.

 Nowadays, Hyperloop UPV works everyday in order to design a new improved prototype with the aim of presenting it in the next competition, scheduled in August, 2018.

 Team

-Nowadays, Hyperloop UPV team is formed by 35 members plus advisors.
+Hyperloop UPV team is currently formed by 35 members plus advisors.
 The team has a horizontal organization it is led by a project manager, that is responsible for the management all the sub-teams, being a total of six, each led by its respective manager.
 These sub-teams are: Propulsion, Structures, Avionics, Energy, Partners & Economics and Creative.
 All of them work together in order to make Hyperloop a reality.